6 Tell-Tale Signs You Should See the Eye Doctor

 You may have red eyes because of eye fatigue, dust allergies, or overuse of contact lenses.
 Other times it may be due to common eye infections, such as conjunctivitis, that cause pink eye.
 According to eye care professionals, red and pink eyes should clear up within a day, or after you have had enough rest.
 However, when your eyes remain red for longer, you should see the eye doctor for a comprehensive eye checkup.

 5. Frequent and Consistent Headaches

 Poor eye health can lead to severe headaches now and then.
 You may be straining your eyes much harder than you need to or you’re spending too much time staring at screens.
 Your local eye doctor may simply prescribe new glasses to solve your eye strain.
 Frequent headaches may point to a more complex problem such as eye alignment issues.
 You should visit an eye doctor when you are experiencing persistent headaches.

 If you scratch your eyes all the time, and also feel like you have sand particles trapped inside, you may be suffering from dry eye syndrome.
 This is a common condition that can be caused by factors such as dry climate, medications, and over-wearing contact lenses.
 Naturally, you should feel okay within two days after applying lubricating eye drops that can be purchased from a local chemist.
 However, if the condition persists, you should visit the eye doctor to determine the root cause of your dry eyes.

 Keep in mind, you should not wait until you have some of these eye conditions to schedule an eye doctor appointment.
 Most eye diseases are treatable when detected early.
-Make sure you’re consulting with an eye doctor in Stockbridge, GA, with plenty of experience so you can significantly improve your eyesight and address any eye-related concerns.
+Make sure you’re consulting with an eye doctor who has plenty of experience, so you can significantly improve your eyesight and address any eye-related concerns.